The Complete Guide to Lakshadweep: India's Last Untouched Paradise

 Every visitor — Indian or foreign — needs an entry permit from the Lakshadweep Administration.
 Indian nationals apply through lakshadweeptourism.com or through SPORTS (Society for Promotion of Nature Tourism and Sports).
 Apply 2-4 weeks before your trip.

 Foreign nationals have it harder.
-You can only visit Agatti, Bangaram, and Kadmat, and you must book through authorized tour operators who handle permits on your behalf.
-Independent travel for non-Indians is basically impossible.
+Access is limited to Agatti, Bangaram, and Kadmat, and every trip must be booked through authorized tour operators who handle permits on your behalf.
+Independent travel for non-Indians is essentially off the table.

 Where to Stay